truecharts/website/blog/06-06-2022-helm-foundation.md

 ---
-slug: Helm as a foundation
+slug: "Helm as a foundation"
-title: Helm as a foundation
+title: "Helm as a foundation"
 authors: [ornias]
 ---
 After some carefull consideration about how we want to move the project forward, we've decided to put our Helm Charts first and other solutions second.